 As horse owners, it can be a little nerve-racking to introduce a new horse into an already established herd.
 You know the drill—Penny understands that Beans is the boss and respects her; Gerry the gelding knows that he shouldn’t mess with the mares but is great pals with Shelby the Shetland.
 The herd works; nobody gets hurt, everybody gets along.
-But what happens when you need to introduce a new horse into an established group?
-Let’s look at a couple of ways to minimize stress and avoid disruptions when combining new horses.

 1. Introduce by sight first